jegoyalu/jariscms/readme.md

 ## Docs

-See the docs directory for some introduction in Jaricms inner working.
+See the **docs** directory for some introduction in JariCMS inner working.

 ## License